 There are many risk factors that can cause a person to develop cardiovascular disease.
 A risk factor is anything that is linked to an increased chance of developing a disease.
 Some of the risk factors for cardiovascular disease you cannot control, but there are many risk factors you can control.

 Risk factors you cannot control include:

-: eating mostly foods that do not have many nutrients other than fat or carbohydrate leads to high cholesterol levels, obesity, and cardiovascular disease (
+Poor eating habits: Eating mostly foods that do not have many nutrients other than fat or carbohydrate leads to high cholesterol levels, obesity, and cardiovascular disease (Figure below).

 60 minutes a day of vigorous aerobic activity, such as basketball, is enough to help keep your cardiovascular system healthy.